 A video of a man discussing a SIM card scam has been causing quite a stir on social media.
-In the clip, he can be heard saying, “10,000 SIM cards have been found, all registered under the same person.
+He can be heard saying in the video, “10,000 SIM cards have been found, all registered under the same person.
 When the Anti-Terror Squad (ATS) and National Investigation Agency (NIA) conducted raids in Jharkhand, 10,000 SIMs were found with a man named Javed.
 All these SIM cards were from the same company…This could possibly be linked to the Jihadi movement.
 The ATS is currently investigating this matter…”

 10000 हजार सिम कार्ड एक जावेद के नाम! 🙄😲😲